-Example: TAG+DE+DE+DE+CE:CE:CE' complete segment including all data elements one DE has been omitted
+TAG+DE+DE+CE:CE:CE' complete segment including all data elements

-TAG+DE++DE+CE:CE:CE'
+TAG+DE++DE+CE:CE:CE E' one DE has been omit ted

-• Exclusion of data elements by truncation.
+Exclusion of data elements by truncation.
 If one or more conditional data elements at the end of a segment are omitted, the segment may be truncated by the segment terminator.